pfiller/design-pods/_posts/2021-02-18-georgia-municipal-assoc-mag.md

   <p class="work-services">Creative Direction<br>
   Editorial Design</p>

   The Georgia Municipal Association wanted to take their dated newspaper and update it to a more visual and modern magazine.
-The Georgia Municipal Association wanted to take their dated newspaper and update it to a more visual and contemporary magazine.
 The 52-page magazine is sent to members all over the state.
-The magazine needed to fill on brand and audience while still be engaging and easy to read.
+The magazine needed to feel on-brand while still being engaging and easy to read.

   <a href="https://www.gacities.com/News/Georgias-Cities-Magazine.aspx" class="cta-link" target="_blank">See the Digital Magazine</a>
 ---